kayleedial/my386blog/_posts/2023-03-16-data-collection.md

 tomats['Critic Review'] = tomats['Critic Review'].str.replace('Critics Consensus: ', '')
 ```

-There were were five instances of a different movie with the same movie title found in the Rotten Tomatoes dataset.
-To handle this, I found the version that exists in the Oscars dataset, and removed the other version from the Rotten Tomatoes dataset.
+There were were five instances that different movies had the same movie titles in the Rotten Tomatoes dataset.
+To handle this, I found which version existed in the Oscars dataset and removed the other version from the Rotten Tomatoes dataset.

 Example:
 ```
 tomats[tomats['Title'] == 'Cleopatra']
 bp[bp['film'] == 'Cleopatra'] # it's only been a nominee once (1963/56% version)
-# remove the other version:

 tomats = tomats[~((tomats['Title'] == 'Cleopatra') & (tomats['Tomato Score'] == '82%'))]
 ```
-Once the cleaning was done, I changed Rotten Tomatoes' "Title" column to "film", and merged the two datasets on that column.
+Once the cleaning was done, I changed the Rotten Tomatoes dataset's "Title" column to "film", and merged the two datasets on that column.
 ```
 tomats['film'] = tomats['Title']
 tomats = tomats.drop('Title', axis=1)